xfi0/Rexon-Paid/README.md

 # Rexon Paid Menu Template (Unofficial Port)

-This is an unofficial port of the popular [Rexon Paid Template](https://github.com/zyroyz/AetherMiniPadTemp) for bepinex.
+This is an unofficial port of the popular Rexon Paid Template by zyroyz for bepinex.
-**Disclaimer:** I am not affiliated with zyroyz or the original Aether Template.
+**Disclaimer:** I am not affiliated with zyroyz or the original Rexon Paid Template.

 ## Features
 - Easy-to-customize menu template